iamanigeeit/DDW2023/learning-objectives/intro.md

 - Define **Big-O** notation and other asymptotic notations
 - Derive **complexity** of a code using its computation model
 - Create **plots** from array data for **visualising** computational time
-- **Measure** computation time for bubble sort, insertion sort, built-in sort, and heapsort
+- **Measure** computation time for bubble sort, insertion sort and heapsort

 ## Week 3: Divide and Conquer